Solomon Valley windmill

 A very special woman

 After I began researching the Born and Goddard families, she gave me immeasurable help and frequently asked if I had found anything new or interesting.
-Janice and Bill's annual Christmas gift enabled me to subscribe to Ancestry.com to further my research on our families.
+Janice and Bill's annual Christmas gift enabled me to subscribe to Ancestry.com to further my research on all of our families.

 The Solomon Valley Chronicles logo photo is of a windmill on the land that Janice's maternal grandparents had owned.
 After Janice's death, I learned that, as Rick's widow, I would inherit a small share of oil income from that land.
 It was that income that enabled me to purchase the Solomon Valley Chronicles domain name and rent the server space.
 There is no doubt in my mind, Janice would be tickled pink that income from her family land is providing this independent web-site to others researching this area and help them with their research just as she helped me.